Best Way to Keep Bird Bath Clean?

 You Won’t Have to Clean Your Bird Bath Daily with the Right Preparations.

-We recommend using a scrub brush and a dash of vinegar with a water solution.
+We recommend using a scrub brush and a dash of vinegar in a water solution.
 Vinegar will remove algae, a common problem with bird baths.
 Because there can be harmful bacteria in the water – always use gloves and wash your hands after cleaning.
-The steps to cleaning out your bird bath are:
+The steps to cleaning out your bird bath are as follows:

 - Empty out the dirty water from the bowl.